upsidedownlabs/Chords-Python/README.md

 ## Features
 - **Multiple Protocols**: Supports `Wi-Fi`, `Bluetooth`, and `Serial` communication.
-- **LSL Data Streaming**:Once the LSL stream starts, any PC on the same Wi-Fi network can access the data using tools like BrainVision LSL Viewer.
+- **LSL Data Streaming**: Once the LSL stream starts, any PC on the same Wi-Fi network can access the data using tools like BrainVision LSL Viewer.
 - **CSV Logging**: Save raw data with Counter
 - **GUI**: Live plotting for all channels.
 - **Applications**: EEG/ECG/EMG/EOG-based games and utilities (e.g., Tug of War, Keystroke Emulator).